Sjeiti/ronvalstarnl/src/data/markdown/post_touch-mouse-keyboard.md

 ## For example

 You'll often see a touch input triggering the `:hover` state.
 A state that is really meant for mouse interaction.
-In some cases this causes a flicker of movement or change making things look sloppy.
+In some cases this causes a flicker of movement or change, making things look sloppy.

-Other times you'll see the default `:focus` state disabled without an alternative.
-Often done for buttons or links.
+Other times you'll see the default `:focus` state on buttons and links disabled without an alternative.
 The undesired side effect is that tabbing through a form sometimes has no indication where the current focus is at.

 ## No W3C standard

 The difficulty is that browsers have no standard to determine input environment.
 Devices may support multiple types of input.
 A user may even switch from one to the other while browsing.

+What's more, the state of a component is often determined by the width of the window, not by feature detection and the width of the component.

 We do have the [CSS pointer media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/pointer) but this is a static mechanism.
 A laptop with a touch screen will have `pointer:coarse` even when using a mouse.